hjortmar/lfgbuddy/README.md

 ## 🖼️ Screenshots
 ![Main](images/lfgbuddimg3.png)

-Updated the UI a tiny bit, couldn't be bothered to take a new screenshot.. some copy/paste action going on. :P
+Updated the UI a tiny bit, couldn't be bothered to take a new screenshot.. some paint action going on. :P

 ## ⚙️ Installation